awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Backtrack.md

 ### RDS API<a name="AuroraMySQL.Managing.Backtrack.Performing.API"></a>

-To backtrack a DB cluster using the Amazon RDS API, use the [BacktrackDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_BacktrackDBCluster.html) action\.
-This action backtracks the DB cluster specified in the `DBClusterIdentifier` value to the specified time\.
+To backtrack a DB cluster using the Amazon RDS API, use the [BacktrackDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_BacktrackDBCluster.html) operation\.
+This operation backtracks the DB cluster specified in the `DBClusterIdentifier` value to the specified time\.

 ## Monitoring backtracking<a name="AuroraMySQL.Managing.Backtrack.Monitoring"></a>